 - Fleet managers monitor the performance of fleet vehicles, from speed management and safe driving to fuel efficiency and the best routes to take.

 - Individuals wanting to protect their vehicles and recover them if they are stolen or go missing , there is also the possibility that a GPS tracker could lower a drivers insurance premiums.

 - Suspicious spouses want to track where their partner goes in case of infidelity or possibly for use as evidence in a divorce case.

 - Worried parents are trying to keep teen drivers safe, especially if they've just passed their driving test and are not behaving responsibly behind the wheel.

 - Police and law enforcement officers want to recover stolen vehicles or catch speeding drivers.

 Once placed discreetly on a vehicle, you can track the car's movements in real-time using a user interface on your smartphone or laptop or request location information via text message without the driver suspecting a thing.

 A GPS tracker can also be a great way to protect property.
 A device can be placed on a static, non-moving piece of equipment, from a laptop to a piece of farm machinery, and only activated when the item is moved without permission.
 If the item is stolen, you can find and hopefully recover it in hours.

-This may sound like a more unusual use of GPS trackers, but a surprising number of pet owners are making use of the technology to keep their pets safe.
-Cats and dogs can leave home and go a-wandering for days at a time, but if they are gone too long then its only natural for the owner to start worrying.
+This may sound like a more unusual use of SMS trackers, but many pet owners use the technology to keep their pets safe.
+Cats and dogs can leave home and go a-wandering for days, but it's only natural for the owner to start worrying if they are gone too long.
 Unfortunately, theres also the chance that a pet has been kidnapped, run over or stuck somewhere.